Jinxto/GenTools/README.md

 ## Overview

-GammaGen is a powerful bot designed to automate the process of creating Nike accounts.
+GenTools is a powerful bot designed to automate the process of creating Nike accounts.
 Leveraging Selenium and Java, this bot provides a robust solution for generating multiple accounts efficiently.
 The main functionality is accessed through a simple command-line interface.

 ## Features